IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Einstein was not only skeptical, he was actively hostile, to the idea of black holes.
 He thought the black hole solution was a blemish to be removed from the theory by a better mathematical formulation, not a consequence to be tested by observation.
 He never expressed the slightest enthusiasm for black holes, either as a concept or a physical possibility.”

 ― <a href="https://en.wikipedia.org/wiki/Freeman_Dyson" target="_blank">Freeman Dyson</a>

+>“After about a month of work [at General Atomic Corp] I was ordered to write up my results, as a result of which I swore to myself that I would choose a subject for research where it would take at least five years before I had anything worth writing about.
+Elementary particle theory seemed to offer the best prospects of meeting this criterion.”

+― <a href="https://en.wikipedia.org/wiki/Kenneth_G._Wilson" target="_blank">Kenneth G. Wilson</a>

 >“I must have been 8 or 9 when my father, a man of letters but well-read in every discipline and with a curious mind, told me this story: “A great scientist named Albert Einstein discovered that any object with a mass can't travel faster than the speed of light”.
 To my bewilderment I replied, boldly: “This can't be true, if I run almost at that speed and then accelerate a little, surely I will run faster than light, right?”
 My father was adamant: “No, it's impossible to do what you say, it's a known physics fact”.
 After a while I added: “That bloke, Einstein, must've checked this thing many times … how do you say, he did many experiments?”
 The answer I got was utterly unexpected: “Not even one I believe.
 He used maths!”
 >